From Schoenberg to Pick-Nevanlinna: Toward a complete picture of the variogram class: Variograms and their stability properties

-\begin{proof} Assertion iii) is a simple consequence of Theorem \ref{thm-ma-extended}.
-We want to mention at this point that for $g_1, g_2\in\CBF$, the resulting rotationally symmetric variogram would be again of the form $h(|\xi|^2)$ with $h\in\CBF$, see Theorem \ref{thm-cbf-stable} iv).
-Both i) and ii) follow immediately from \ref{thm-cbf-stable} i) and ii), respectively. \end{proof}
+\begin{pf} Since, by Lemma \ref{lem-scho}, $g_i\in\BF$, assertion (iii) is a simple consequence of Corollary \ref{thm-ma-extended}.
+We should mention at this point that for $g_1, g_2\in\CBF$, the resulting rotationally invariant variogram would again be of the form $h(|\xi |^2)$ with $h\in\CBF$; see Theorem \ref{thm-cbf-stable}(iv).
+Both (i) and (ii) follow immediately from \ref{thm-cbf-stable}(i) and (ii), respectively. \end{pf}

-Finally, we combine two aspects treated separately until now: Given two or three isotropic variograms, we seek permissibility conditions for the product of \emph{ad hoc} compositions.
-The proposition below results from a simple application of Theorem \ref{thm-cbf-stable}.
+Finally, we combine two aspects treated separately until now.
+Given two or three isotropic variograms, we seek permissibility conditions for the products of special compositions.
+The proposition below results from a simple application of Theorem \ref{thm-cbf-stable}(iv) with $h(s) = s$, $f = g_1$, $g = g_2$, respectively, $h = g_3$, $f = g_1$, $g = g_2$.